 Private student loans are credit-based loans offered by private financial institutions instead of the federal government.
 Just like federal loans, they are used to pay for educational expenses while in school, including room and board and textbooks.
 But there are many important distinctions between the two.

 Generally, most borrowers are better off maxing out their available federal loans before applying for private loans.
+In fact, about 90% of new student loans are from the federal government, according to our statistics.
 While at first glance many private lenders offer more competitive rates than the federal government does, there are no private lenders out there that offer all of the extra benefits federal loans do.

 Who Offers Private Student Loans?

 Private student loans are offered by many banks and credit unions across the country, as well as credit card companies and online financial lending institutions.
 There are several websites online that will allow you to shop around for interest rates and other terms.
 These websites are online marketplaces where one application matches you with multiple private student loan offers.